scherermichael-oss/conventional-mergebot/README.md

 #1234
 ```

+Let's have a look how our pull request is used to create the message above:

-The first line will be taken from the `title` of the pull request.
+The first line of the commit message is taken from the `title` of the pull request.

-The description of the pull request may contain several sections that will be added to the commit message.
+The description of the pull request may contain several sections that are added to the commit message.

 Use section `# Details` for additional information: